B.C. logging truck driver saves moose calf from snowbank - Burns Lake Lakes District News

 “He was wedged in, so he couldn’t roll.
 I put a rope around his neck and was trying to tug him.
 I ended up calling the guy in the truck ahead of me back to help me pull him out.

 “We got him up on his feet and he walked out of there.
-Down the road he went,” says Rowley.
+Down the road he went.”

 “He would have died in there.
 We’d had about two feet of snow.”